GilOliveira/schemadotorg/modules/schemadotorg_descriptions/README.md

 - Alters entity type and field edit forms to remove the default description and update the help text to notify site builders that the entity type and field descriptions are automatically set.
+- Sets Schema.org type descriptions as the explanation/submission guidelines.
+  (For content types only)
-- Set entity type and field via configuration overrides.
+- Sets entity type and field descriptions and help via configuration overrides.

 Configuration